uses

 Fish is a shell much like bash or zsh, just with some unique features and quirks.
 Fish comes defaulted with the most wonderful auto complete you could ever ask for in a terminal.
 That, along with allowing me to use vim motions in the terminal, make fish the perfect tool for me.
 Be warned that fish is not POSIX compliant, so proceed with caution.

-TMUX is a terminal multiplexer that allows you to split windows within the terminal and have multiple terminals up within a single terminal window.
+tmux is a terminal multiplexer that allows you to split windows within the terminal and have multiple terminals up within a single terminal window.
 It also allows for the creation of sessions which is incredibly useful, especially when connecting to remote servers via SSH.